pvaret/SunsetSettings/README.md

 ```

-### Inheritance
+### Layering

-SunsetSettings lets the user have a general set of settings that can be
+SunsetSettings lets you use a general set of settings that can be layered
-partially overriden in subsections used in specific cases (much like your VSCode
+to specialize them case by case (much like your VSCode settings can be
-settings can be overriden by workspace, for instance).
-The hierarchy of
+specialized by workspace, by folder, etc).
+The hierarchy of layers can be
-subsections can be arbitrarily deep.
+arbitrarily deep.

 ```python
 >>> from sunset import Key, Settings